 These are grants awarded by the federal government on the basis of its financial need formula.
 This grant is from the federal government and does not need to be repaid.

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

-These federally grants are awarded through Ursinus College to students with extremely high financial need.
+These federal grants are awarded through Ursinus College to students with extremely high financial need.
 They do not have to be repaid.

 - Federal Perkins Loan